vitalivolchenkodp2409/distribution-form-1/readme.md

 2. Run ./installCerts.sh from the cloned directory.

-3. In the opened file, replace all instances of "poster.projectoblio.com" or "distribution.projectoblio.com" with your domain name.
+3. In the opened file, replace all instances of "distribution.projectoblio.com" with your domain name.
 There are at least 4 occurrences, use a find function

 4. If you get an error, just run it a second time =)